Church of Denmark: State church

+The Act of Succession specifies that monarch "shall be a member of the Evangelical Church."
+Furthermore, clergy "in the Church of Denmark are civil servants employed by the Ministry of Ecclesiastical Affairs" and the "economic base of the Church of Denmark is state-collected church taxes combined with a direct state subsidiary (12%), which symbolically covers the expenses of the Church of Denmark to run the civil registration and the burial system for all citizens."

 The current arrangement of governmental support of the Church of Denmark as the state church is supported by most political parties.
 It has been challenged for decades by the left wing and by atheists; more recently also by some ideological liberals and some members of free churches.

-Proponents for the current system argue that membership is voluntary, that the existence of a state church has ancient historical roots, and that the church fulfills certain administrative tasks for the state.
+Proponents for the current system argue that membership is voluntary, that the existence of a state church has ancient historical roots, and that the church fulfills certain administrate tasks for the state.
 Antidisestablishmentarians view patronage of the Church of Denmark as being consistent with Denmark's identity as a Christian state.
 They also argue it would be difficult to decide whether church-owned real estate should be handed over to the state or not.
 The former possessions of the Catholic Church were ceded to the Crown at the reformation in 1536.
 Proponents for a separation (disestablishment) argue the state church violates their concept of the equality of religions.

-According to a poll conducted by the free daily MetroXpress in April 2007, 52% wished to split church and state, 30% were against, and 18% undecided.
-Minister for Education and Ecclesiastical Affairs Bertel Haarder, spoke out against a split: "Church and state will be separated when more than half of the population are no longer members.
-N. F. S. Grundtvig said so, and I support that."
-The opposition Social Democrats also argued against a split, but said there should be more equality between denominations, possibly by a state subsidiary paid to other approved religious communities as well.
 Immigrant groups and the Muslim society are divided on the issue, as some think official Christianity is preferable to a purely secular state.

-Pure equality of religions exists only in a minority of Western European countries.
-Besides Denmark, only the Faroe Islands, Iceland, England and Greece have official state churches, while Scotland has an officially recognized "national church" that is not connected to the state.
-Spain, Portugal, Italy and Austria have official ties to Catholicism (concordat), but these ties do not extend to Catholicism being recognized as the state religion in these countries.
-Further there are varying degrees of public funding of the church in Belgium, Luxembourg, Germany, Norway, Sweden, in most cantons of Switzerland, and in the Alsace-Moselle region of France.
+As of 2026, full legal equality between religious communities exists in only some Western European countries.
+Besides Denmark, the Faroe Islands, Greenland, Iceland and England have established or state churches, while Scotland has an officially recognized national church whose relationship with the state differs from that of the Church of England.
+Greece gives constitutional recognition to the Eastern Orthodox Church as the "prevailing religion", and Malta’s constitution identifies Roman Catholicism as the religion of Malta.